pluralsh/documentation/pages/adding-new-application/application-artifact-package.md

 > Behind the scenes, every `plural bundle install` triggers the OIDC client creation when you answer with `yes` on the OIDC prompt.
   This happens, because every Client needs to be created before a `plural build` which then inputs the client info into the helm chart.

-The `private` flag controls whether the artifact's bundles are published publicly or privately. (#TODO what does this mean for the end user exactly, how does one get access to public repositories)
+The `private` flag controls whether the artifact's bundles are published publicly or privately on a `plural push`.
-Once the artifact makes it into the `main` branch of the [Plural artifact repository](https://github.com/pluralsh/plural-artifacts) on a successful PR the Github Actions workflow will publish it and its components.
+It should be set to the same value as the `private` flag in inside the `repository.yaml`.

 `plural/receipes/dagster-aws.yaml`: